aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_12.rst

 ============

 .. warning::

-    The OPCUADataSource is only available in distribution where `open62541 <https://open62541.org//>`__ is installed.
+    The OPCUADataSource is only available in distributions where `open62541 <https://open62541.org//>`__ is installed.

-The :vcisdoxygenmccl:`OPCUADSInput` DataSource can be used to receive application data using the OPCUA.
+The :vcisdoxygenmccl:`OPCUADSInput` DataSource can be used to receive application data using OPCUA.

 This DataSource can read both in synchronous and asynchronous mode.
-In the first case, the data is read from the OPCUA server in the same thread of the application, while in the second case, the data is read asynchronously on a separate thread (which may be allocated to a different CPU core).
+In the first case, the data is read from the OPCUA server in the same thread as the application, while in the second case, the data is read asynchronously on a separate thread (which may be allocated to a different CPU core).
 The asynchronous mode is not intended to be used for real-time control, but rather for live parameter configuration.

-Given that the OPCUA server ports need to be unique, in order to avoid port clashes,  the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-43.cfg`` will be automatically updated from a ``Makefile.cfg``.
+Given that the OPCUA server ports need to be unique in order to avoid port clashes, the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-43.cfg`` will be automatically updated from a ``Makefile.cfg``.

-The OPCUA types are hosted using a MARTe2 :vcisdoxygenmccl:`OPCUAServer`, which in this example is instantiated in the same configuration file of the application.
+The OPCUA types are hosted using a MARTe2 :vcisdoxygenmccl:`OPCUAServer`, which in this example is instantiated in the same configuration file as the application.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-43.cfg
     :language: c++
     :lines: 186-207
     :caption: OPCUAServer configuration.
 Note that the OPCUA server port is automatically replaced by the ``Makefile.cfg``.
     :linenos:
     :emphasize-lines: 2,8,17

-In this example the ``ReferencePosition`` signal is read from an OPCUA signal and used as reference for the control of the mass-spring system.
+In this example, the ``ReferencePosition`` signal is read from an OPCUA signal and used as the reference for the control of the mass-spring system.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-43.cfg
     :language: c++
     :lines: 236-251
     :caption: IOGAM to copy from the DataSource.
-Note of the use of the ``Alias`` field to access directly the signal from the DataSource without the need to copy the full structure.
+Note the use of the ``Alias`` field to access the signal directly from the DataSource without the need to copy the full structure.
     :linenos:
     :emphasize-lines: 7